SkylerWallace/ATOM/README.md

 The ATOM Store plugin can be used to download a portable version for use in offline environments.

 ## Additional PE Functionality
-If ATOM.zip is extracted to flash drive with a Windows PE installation on it, you will have additional functionality.
+If ATOM.zip is extracted to a flash drive with a Windows PE installation on it, you will have additional functionality.

 In the ATOM title bar, you will have an additional button:
 - If in an online OS, the button will boot the computer directly to Windows PE